yggdrasilradio/b8pp/README.md

 ![](images/demo2.jpg)

-This utility will take BASIC8 source for the PDP8 TSS8 or OS8 in a somewhat modern format and prepare it for use on a PDP8.
+This utility will take BASIC8 source for PDP8 TSS8 or OS8 in a somewhat modern format and prepare it for use on a PDP8.
 It will:

 * convert the source to upper case,